 The experiences of birth, ageing, sickness and death are inevitable, and although encountered by all beings are often difficult to accept.
 This course is a meeting point between Buddhism and modern Western science that gives the participant a fascinating insight into the philosophy of life & death in Tibetan Buddhism.

 Although based in tradition, His Holiness has also considered the relevance for Western students as a practical guide, to help participants prepare for their own rebirth as well as understand the process of death; before, during and after.
 It can also benefit those wishing to support others through this challenging transition.

 The first is the moment of death itself.
 The consciousness of the newly deceased becomes aware of and accepts the fact that it has recently died, and it reflects upon its past life.

 The two days course will include how to prepare for death, the signs that occur at the time of death, the stages of Bardo and how this fits into a continuous cycle of rebirth.
 These teachings enhance our understanding of how precious our human life is.

-Course fee: £90 for per day, Concessions £68 for per day, payable in advance,
+Course fee: £90 for a whole day, payable in advance,

 How to book:

 By E-mail: email@example.com